shadow-maint/shadow/doc/contributions/build_install.md

 Here are common troubleshooting steps:

 **Post-test inspection:**
-- **Container persistence**: After tests complete, containers are left running to allow inspection of the test environment and debugging of any failures.
+- **Container persistence**: after tests complete, containers are left running to allow inspection of the test environment and debugging of any failures.
   This enables you to examine logs, file states, and system configuration that existed when tests ran.